Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-Composite scoring evaluates candidates across multiple dimensions.
-Capability match measures specialization alignment, performance score reflects historical success, and resource efficiency considers computational cost-effectiveness.
+Composite scoring evaluates candidates across multiple dimensions for data processing optimization.
+Capability match measures specialization alignment, performance score reflects historical success, and resource efficiency considers computational cost-effectiveness in distributed environments.

 composite_score = (